dkexd/catty_script/README.md

 catty.py - Lets you choose your USB port number and baudrate

-catty_fast.py - already predefined arguments for ESP8266 fast testing
+catty_fast.py - already predefined arguments for ESP8266 and ESP32 fast testing in factory baudrate